 Diagnostic Studies − any analytic tests, including, but not limited to, heart monitoring or sleep tests, used in identifying the nature or cause of an illness, disorder or problem that are typically done in the home and that are conducted in a Children's Community-Based Health Care Center for children with special health care needs.

-Dietitian a person who is a licensed dietitian as provided in the Dietetic and Nutrition Services Practice Act [225 ILCS 30].
+Dietitian a person who is a licensed dietitian as provided in the Dietitian Nutritionist Practice Act.

-Director the Director of Public Health or designee.
+Director the Director of the Illinois Department of Public Health or designee.
 (Section 10 of the Act)

 Facility same as Children's Community-Based Health Care Center.

-Hospital a facility licensed pursuant to the Hospital Licensing Act [210 ILCS 85].
+Hospital a facility licensed pursuant to the Hospital Licensing Act.

 Inspection any survey, evaluation or investigation of the Children's Community-Based Health Care Center's compliance with the Act and this Part by the Department or designee.

 Licensee the person or entity licensed to operate the Children's Community-Based Health Care Center.